 One important study of the birth control pill, specifically the combined birth control pill, found that adolescents who use this form are more likely to be diagnosed with depression than adults in the same study.
 This being said, there is no way to link depression directly back to birth control, as there are many other factors that can lead to depression.
 Studies have also shown that women with a history of depression sometimes experience increased symptoms of depression on the birth control pill.

-Life can drive us all a little crazy sometimes.
 For a lot of women, feelings of depression and anxiety are heightened when on birth control.
 If this sounds like you, it might be time to look into other forms of birth control that will be a better fit for you.

 Let’s get physical.
 Each form of birth control comes with physical side effects that range in severity from person to person.
 In order to decide which form of birth control is best for you, it’s important to study up on the possible side effects that might come with it.